diddone/nerf-depth-priors/README.md

-# Dense Depth Priors for NeRF from Sparse Input Views
+# Dense Depth Priors for Efficient NeRF from Sparse Input Views using Depth Estimation
-This repository contains the implementation of the CVPR 2022 paper: Dense Depth Priors for Neural Radiance Fields from Sparse Input Views.
+This repository contains the an expansion build over the CVPR 2022 paper: Dense Depth Priors for Neural Radiance Fields from Sparse Input Views.

 [Arxiv](https://arxiv.org/abs/2112.03288) | [Video](https://t.co/zjH9JvkuQq) | [Project Page](https://barbararoessle.github.io/dense_depth_priors_nerf/)

 ![](docs/static/images/pipeline.jpg)

-## Step 1: Train Dense Depth Priors
+## Step 1: Obtain Dense Depth Priors
-You can skip this step and download the depth completion model trained on ScanNet from [here](https://drive.google.com/drive/folders/1HTyigHPJKZKBWzGFoY8J2bcS-h8_SfX9?usp=sharing).

-### Prepare ScanNet
+### Prepare ScanNet++
-Extract the ScanNet dataset e.g. using [SenseReader](https://github.com/ScanNet/ScanNet/tree/master/SensReader/python) and place the files `scannetv2_test.txt`, `scannetv2_train.txt`, `scannetv2_val.txt` from [ScanNet Benchmark](https://github.com/ScanNet/ScanNet/tree/master/Tasks/Benchmark) into the same directory.

-### Precompute Sampling Locations
+Download a scene from the ScanNet++ dataset, select the desired images and undistort them.

+### Compute camera parameters
-Run the [COLMAP](https://github.com/colmap/colmap) feature extractor on all RGB images of ScanNet.
+Run the [SuperPoint](https://github.com/rpautrat/SuperPoint) keypoint detector and the [SuperGlue](https://github.com/magicleap/SuperGluePretrainedNetwork) feature matching.
+Then run [COLMAP](https://github.com/colmap/colmap) bundle adjustment step on all RGB images of ScanNet++.
 For this, the RGB files need to be isolated from the other scene data, f.ex. create a temporary directory `tmp` and copy each `<scene>/color/<rgb_filename>` to `tmp/<scene>/color/<rgb_filename>`.
 Then run:
 ```